 Your Homework: For the questions below, put your answers into Mastering Physics and hand in your written solution to the homework box.
+Also do the Mastering Physics questions on waves.

 New equations specific to damped oscillations:

 Displacement vs time for damped oscillation (where amplitude decreases by an equal fraction for equal time intervals):